COAL BARON - JOHN COOPER FAMILY

 EDWARD COOPER - U.S. Representative from West Virginia 5th District, 1915-19

-Edward Cooper, Sr. was the son of John and Marie (Padbury) Cooper and built the historic Cooper House that remains in the Cooper family today.
+Edward Cooper was the son of John and Marie (Padbury) Cooper and built the historic Cooper House that remains in the Cooper family today.
 He was born On Feb.
 26, 1873 in Treverton, PA.
 He represented the 5th district of West Virginia in Congress during the time of WWI.
 He was also a lawyer from schooling.
 However, he spent many years of his life working as a coal in the Pocahontas Coal Field operator as did his father before him.

 Cooper, Edward (1873-1928) — of Bramwell, Mercer County, W.Va.
 Born in Trevorton, Northumberland County, Pa., February 26, 1873.
 Republican.
 Lawyer; coal mining business; delegate to Republican National Convention from West Virginia, 1912; U.S. Representative from West Virginia 5th District, 1915-19.
 Presbyterian.
 English ancestry.
 Member, Freemasons; Elks.